 ON THIS PAGE: You will find out more about the changes and medical problems that can be a sign of Ewing sarcoma.
 Use the menu to see other pages.

-Children and young adults with Ewing sarcoma may experience the following symptoms or signs.
+Children and young adults with Ewing sarcoma may experience one or more of the following symptoms or signs.
 Symptoms are changes that you can feel in your body.
-Signs are changes in something measured, like by taking your blood pressure or doing a lab test.
+Signs are changes in something measured, like taking your blood pressure or doing a lab test.
 Together, symptoms and signs can help describe a medical problem.
 Sometimes, people with Ewing sarcoma do not have any of the symptoms and signs described below.
 Or, the cause of a symptom or sign may be a medical condition that is not cancer.

 Stiffness, pain, swelling, or tenderness in the bone or in the tissue surrounding the bone.
 About 85% of children and young adults with Ewing sarcoma have pain.
 Pain can come and go and be less severe at night.

 A lump near the surface of the skin that may feel warm and soft to the touch.